 - 4. Change the orientation, zoom, and visibility settings for each segment of the document pane, as needed. - 5.
-Start printing: - Click in application button and click Print Preview and then .
-Click in application button and then click Print Setup, to print without preview
+Start printing:

 The Preferences apply to future print jobs until you change them.
 If you drag the borders to collapse view panes, collapsed panes aren't printed.
 Dragging the borders to resize the view panes has no effect on the printed views.